Interactions of Messages on Advertisements

 Cortical Response to Relevance

-Alan Dennis, Rob Potter, Randy Minas, Valerie Bartelt, Soyoung Bae, & Matt Falk
+Alan Dennis, Robert F. Potter, Randall Minas, Valerie Bartelt, Soyoung Bae, Matthew Falk

 Virtual teams are increasingly common in today’s organizations, yet they often make poor decisions.
 This experiment investigates these demands on participants during a virtual team decision-making process using electroencepholography (EEG), electrodermal response (EDR), and cardiac activity (EKG) as neural and psychophysiological correlates.
 Subjects are presented with a virtual team chat room environment, examining how virtual team members respond to targeted information, including factual information about the decision alternatives, normative information about other team member’s preferences for alternatives, and irrelevant information.